awwx/meteor-wiki/Getting-Started-with-Auth.md

 - [Client] `Meteor.user()` is a reactive function returning the current logged in user document, or null if the user is logged out
 - [Client] A global Handlebars helper named `currentUser` (e.g. `{{#if currentUser}}Make private{{/if}}`)

+#### Disabling full write access
+By default, clients are given full write access to all collections.
+To turn this behavior off, remove the `insecure` package

 #### Restricting writes
 [Server] `collection.allow(options)` Restricts default mutator methods on this collection.
 Once this is called, all write methods on this collection are secured.
-Multiple calls yield stricter restrictions.
+Multiple calls add more restrictions.

 Options:
 - `insert` (Function(userId, doc)) - Return true to allow user to insert document